Current brief

 A trust-oriented buyer should therefore ask not 'which model wins?' but 'which failure mode can I live with?'
 Generic output, tool underuse, scope drift, price premium, browsing weakness, token changes, or context tradeoffs each matter differently by workload.

-No single model dominates.
-GPT-5.5 strengthens OpenAI's case for terminal agents, knowledge work, computer use, and broad platform adoption.
-Claude Opus 4.7 strengthens Anthropic's case for high-trust coding, agent review, documents, and long-running work.
-Gemini 3.1 Pro remains the Google-native long-context and grounding candidate.
+No single public model dominates.
+GPT-5.5 strengthens OpenAI's broad platform case.
+Claude Opus 4.8 strengthens Anthropic's case for high-trust coding, agent review, documents, and long-running work.
+Gemini 3.5 Flash strengthens Google's fast-agent and tool-use story, while Gemini 3.5 Pro is still unpublished.

 Current provider benchmark tables and model docs